edge-servers/immunity-docs/user/configure-push-updates.rst

 as follows:

-1. Ensure there's at least one device turned on and connected to OpenWISP, ensure this device has the "SSH Authorized Keys" assigned to it.
+1. Ensure there's at least one device turned on and connected to Immunity, ensure this device has the "SSH Authorized Keys" assigned to it.
-2. Ensure the celery worker of OpenWISP Controller is running (eg: ``ps aux | grep celery``)
+2. Ensure the celery worker of Immunity Controller is running (eg: ``ps aux | grep celery``)
 3. SSH into the device and wait (maximum 2 minutes) until ``/etc/dropbear/authorized_keys`` appears as specified in the template.
-4. While connected via SSH to the device run the following command in the console: ``logread -f``, now try changing the device name in OpenWISP
+4. While connected via SSH to the device run the following command in the console: ``logread -f``, now try changing the device name in Immunity
-5. Shortly after you change the name in OpenWISP, you should see some output in the SSH console indicating another SSH access and the configuration update being performed.
+5. Shortly after you change the name in Immunity, you should see some output in the SSH console indicating another SSH access and the configuration update being performed.